SAP-samples/teched2025-IN162/exercises/ex5/ex5_1_details.md

-# Exercise 5.1 - Create a new Sales Order in S/HANA Cloud system
+# Exercise 5.1 - Create a new Sales Order in SAP S/HANA Cloud system

 In this exercise, we will create a new Sales Order in SAP S/4HANA Cloud system that will eventually trigger the integration flow that we built in [Exercise 3](../ex3/README.md)